Australian Beauty Rosanna Arkle Rocks Sexy Bikini In Beachside Snap

 Rosanna did not indicate what beach she happened to be at for the photo, but she seemed to have it all to herself.
 She stood on white sands with the ocean partially visible off to one side.
 The teal color of the sky blended perfectly with the water, creating a visually pleasing effect.

 However lovely the scenery was, Rosanna was the focal point of the snap.
 The image captured her entire body as she faced the camera.
 The model’s swimsuit was a peach color, which flattered her deep bronze tan.
-The top was a bandeau-style that stretched across her chest, highlighting her cleavage.
-The bottoms were low-rise with strings tied into bows around her hips, drawing the eye to her slender waist and taut abs.
+The top was a bandeau-style that stretched across her chest.
+The bottoms were low-rise with straps tied into bows on her hips, drawing the eye to her slender waist and taut abs.

-Rosanna stood with her hands near the side of her head as she stared ahead with a pouty expression on her face.
-She posed with one leg forward, showing off her toned thighs and curvy hips.
-Her shapely arms were also on display.
+Rosanna stood with her hands near the sides of her head as she stared into the distance with a pouty expression on her face.
+She posed with one leg forward, showing off her firm thighs and curvy hips.
+Her toned arms were also on display.
 Her shapely shadow fell on the sand behind her, creating a lovely silhouette.

-She wore a beige headband and her long tresses fell over one shoulder.
+She wore a beige headband, and her long tresses fell over one shoulder.
 The wind blew a few strands of hair across her pretty face.
-Rosanna appeared to be wearing a face full of makeup that included sculpted brows, smoky eye shadow, and thick lashes.
+Rosanna appeared to be wearing a face full of makeup, an application that included sculpted brows, smoky eyeshadow, and thick lashes.
 Her cheeks were also contoured, and she wore a rose shade on her lips.

 In the caption, she indicated that she would like to make one more trip to the island before the weather turns cold.

-Her 5.1 million followers seemed to enjoy looking at the snap, as flame and heart-eye emoji filled the comments.
+Her 5.1 million followers seemed to enjoy the snap, as flame and heart-eye emoji filled the comments section.
+Other fans poured on the compliments.

 “What a flawless beauty you are.
 Breathtaking,” one admirer wrote.